 2.6 Create a Landing Page

-Here is a couple of must-haves for every landing page:
+Here are a couple of must-haves for every landing page:

 - It should have one precise goal, and every part of it needs to be designed to move viewers toward that goal.